-If you have been thinking about switching it up with your signature, I hope that you enjoyed this article!
-Keep it mentally filed away for next month, which is traditionally a month of change.
-Notice, too, how people react to your new signature!
-When you take the time to make an embellished, eye-catching signature on a credit card receipt (for example), more often that not, someone will admire it, which is always a cool feeling.
+Once you start paying attention to your signature, it’s fun to notice how people react to your new way of writing it.
+When you take the time to make an embellished, eye-catching signature on a credit card receipt (for example), more often that not, someone will admire that.
+Always a great feeling!

-Alright!
-I’ll let you get back to the holiday mayhem.
-Thanks very, very much for reading TPK, and if you have any tips (or questions) on switching up a signature, please contribute them in the comments!
-It’s always great to hear from you. 🙂
+Thanks very much for reading TPK, and if you have any tips (or questions) on switching up a signature, please contribute them in the comments!
+It’s always great to hear from you.

 This article was first posted in December of 2018.
 It has been updated to include a video, new photos, and clearer information.